floookay/barnacle/readme.md

 ### other

 I'd love to do a 40% version at some point but that would be a complete rework.
 Maybe someday in the future.

-## misc

-> Why is it called barnacle?

-I thought of hermit crabs when I was thinking of similiarities in nature.
-I stuck with the crab theme, but changed the name to barnacle, because it's a fun word to say out loud.
-Bha bha barnacle!

 ## acknowledgements